Guide to Access-A-Ride Service

 Transferring from Wheelchair/Scooter to Passenger Seat

-Passenger seats are reserved for customers who walk.
-Wheelchair/scooter locations are reserved for customers traveling in wheelchairs/scooters.
-Therefore, if you travel in a wheelchair/scooter and wish to transfer to a passenger seat, you must ask the driver if a seat will be vacant during your trip, only then may you transfer.
+Passenger seats are reserved for customers who walk and wheelchair/scooter locations are reserved for customers traveling in wheelchairs/scooters.
+If you travel in a wheelchair/scooter and wish to transfer to a passenger seat, you must ask the driver if a seat will be vacant during your trip.
+You may transfer only if a seat is available.

 What to Do if an AAR Vehicle is Late

 If it is more than 30 minutes after your scheduled pickup time, call Travel Services and ask the Customer Care Associate (CCA) for a trip status.
 The CCA will check the Automatic Vehicle Location Monitoring System (AVLM) and tell you the vehicle’s location or ETA, the carrier’s name and the vehicle’s number.

 If the vehicle will not arrive in a reasonable period of time, the CCA will attempt to locate another nearby vehicle to pick you up or authorize taxi/car service.

 Travel Services can authorize taxi/car service for you if your AAR vehicle has not arrived after 30 minutes and there is no AAR vehicle in the vicinity that can pick you up within a reasonable period of time.
 A CCA will give you an authorization number.